iundarigun/book-summary/staff-engineer/chapter03.md

 # 3. Getting the title where you are

-> Reaching Staff is a combination of luck, timing, and work
+> Reaching Staff is a combination of luck, timing, and work, and  timing is a particular sort of luck

 Senior engineer is the career level at most companies.
 They have no expectation that you'll ever go from Senior to Staff.
 Furthermore, companies' promotion systens will often impede your further progress once you attain the career level.